Location.com logo

 Many reviews highlighted concerns about high prices for services, with several customers feeling pressured to pay for unnecessary treatments.

-Customer experiences varied widely, with some reporting excellent care while others described a lack of empathy and professionalism.
+Customer experiences varied widely, with some reporting excellent care while others described unprofessionalism and lack of empathy.

-Several customers expressed frustration with long wait times and inadequate emergency care, suggesting that the clinic may not be equipped to handle urgent situations effectively.
+Several customers expressed frustration with the clinic's emergency response, citing long wait times and inadequate care during urgent situations.

 • RG